 - description (optional): a string describing what the bundle does or contains. - destination (optional): a string providing the target directory where to add the files in the filesystem. - files (mandatory): an array of objects describing the files, archives or packages contained in the bundle (each element can have another files key).
 See the files sub-section for available keys. - license (optional): an object providing the license information for the bundle.
-See the license sub-section for available keys. - name (mandatory): a string providing the name of the bundle. - version (mandatory): a string providing the version of the bundle. - shortTag (optional): a string providing the short tag for the bundle. - category (optional): a string providing the category name for the bundle. - maintainer (optional): a string providing the maintainer for the bundle (if not provided, the user loginName will be used). - website (optional): a string providing the website URL for the bundle or maintainer. - oses (optional): a list of os for which the bundle is designed (please refer os for more information, only name, version and arch is necessary). - sourceLogo (optional): a string providing the location of where to get the file.
+See the license sub-section for available keys. - name (mandatory): a string providing the name of the bundle. - version (mandatory): a string providing the version of the bundle. - short Tag (optional): a string providing the short tag for the bundle. - category (optional): a string providing the category name for the bundle. - maintainer (optional): a string providing the maintainer for the bundle (if not provided, the user loginName will be used). - website (optional): a string providing the website URL for the bundle or maintainer. - restrictionRule (optional): a string which indicates the "restriction rule" for a bundle.
+A restriction rule lists which distributions and/or target formats the bundle is designed for. - sourceLogo (optional): a string providing the location of where to get the file.
 This can be a filesystem path (absolute or relative) or an URL.